stirps-ai/stirps-gov/README.md

 # Stirps — Governance Framework

+A recursively self-modifying, memory-preserving, adversarially-evaluated institution for governing AI-participant infrastructure that delivers that produces functioning systems.

 A forkable governance framework for long-lived, self-governing technical projects.

 Stirps provides a complete governance architecture built on four premises: